J-Rios/pysercmdscripts/README.md

 Python tool to automate send commands to a serial command line interface from a *cmdscript* text file that specify commands-responses with a simple language.

-Note: Work In Progress, the code was not tested neither validated yet.
+Note: Basic functionality seems ok when using simple cmdscripts, however not all commands for complex task has been tested yet.

 ## Usage